Zoysa2000/Web-Scraper-Backend/README.md

 - Scrapes job postings for a given keyword and location
 - Extracts job title, company name, location, and job URL
-- Handles pagination by fetching multiple pages (up to 75 results in this example)
+- Handles pagination by fetching multiple pages
 - Uses `requests` and `BeautifulSoup` for HTTP requests and HTML parsing
 - Includes basic error handling and polite delays between requests